io-anay/mpcook-testing/README.md

 # mpcook-testing

-!!You'll need to download anaytest-mpcook-test editor for this as it has the changes required to run JunoLiveCookUpload command and pass through the process number
+You'll need to download anaytest-mpcook-test editor for this as it has the changes required to run JunoLiveCookUpload command and pass through the process number

 - Make sure you update the ProjectInfo and ProjectInfos as the top of get_unreal_cook_stats.py to point to your own projects and engine installs
 - Change the DDC path to match your common path and your M2Unreal path